-All club members must sign the Informed Consent and Assumption of Risk Agreement (Form #6) upon taking out club membership.
+All club members must sign the Informed Consent and Assumption of Risk Agreement (Form #1) upon taking out club membership, either on paper or when registering online on Zone4.
 These forms are to remain with the Club Executive, but the NAME AND ADDRESS OF EACH MEMBER MUST BE REGISTERED WITH CCBC TO ENSURE CLUB COVERAGE (insurance protection).